salihdeg/ReCapProject/README.md

 Includes AOP, IoC and various Cross Cutting Concern structures.

 This project has a Restful API,
-	The Frontend project using it -> [ReCapProject - Frontend](https://github.com/salihdeg/recap-project-frontend)
+	This is the link of The Angular Frontend project using it. -> [ReCapProject - Frontend](https://github.com/salihdeg/recap-project-frontend)

 ## Technologies
+* .NET
+* ASP.NET for Restful api
 * Autofac
 * FluentValidation
 * Entity Framework